Parmanu

-Fictional Character Background
+Fictional character background

 Vinay saw a group of criminals kill his classmate when he was in high school.
 He vowed to avenge her death.
 He found the murder weapon, a revolver, and discovered that the killer was the head of police himself.
 To protect himself from the law, the head of police attempted to recover the revolver and tried to kill Vinay to accomplish this.
 Vinay was rescued by his maternal Uncle, Prof. K.K.
 Verma, and was brought to his lab.
 The monster Bufalo attacked them there and Prof. K.K.
 Verma revealed to Vinay that he had made a costume that could give him superpowers.
 Vinay put on the costume and became the Wonderman Parmanu.
 After a long struggle, Vinay succeeded in killing Bufalo.
 Thereafter, he avenged his classmate by killing the head of police.

 Vinay's parents, along with most of his family, were killed during the hunt for the criminal.
 His brother, Vijay, and his uncle, Prof K.K.
 Verma, were the only surviving members of his family.
 The first comic of the series shows that Vijay helped the gangsters, and in this situation he had to kill his own brother.